-The Company has not declared any dividend during the last 5 Financial Years.

-The Directors of your company, after considering the operational performance and keeping in view the company's dividend distribution policy, has decided not to recommend any Dividend for the year under review.
+Dividend The Company has not declared any dividend durhistory for ing the last 5 Financial Years. the last five The Directors of your company, after considering the operational performance and keeping in view the comyears pany's dividend distribution policy, have decided not to recommend any Dividend for the year under review.

-The Financial year is 1st April to 31st March every year and for the FY 2022-23, the financial results are proposed to be declared as per the following tentative schedule
+The Financial year is 1st April to 31st March every year and for the FY 2023-24, the financial results are proposed to be declared as per the following tentative schedule

-Particulars Schedule Financial reporting for the quarter ended June 30, 2022 September 06, 2022 Financial reporting for the quarter / half year ending September 30, 2022 First fortnight of November, 2022 Financial reporting for the quarter / nine months ending December 31, 2022 First fortnight of February, 2023 Financial reporting for the quarter / year ending March 31, 2023 Second fortnight of May, 2023 Annual General Meeting for the year ending March 31, 2023 August / September, 2023
+Particulars Schedule Financial reporting for the quarter ended June 30, 2023 August 14, 2023 Financial reporting for the quarter / half First fortnight of year ending September 30, 2023 November, 2023 Financial reporting for the quarter / nine First fortnight of months ending December 31, 2023 February, 2024 Financial reporting for the quarter / year Second fortnight ending March 31, 2024 of May, 2024 Annual General Meeting for the year August / Sepending March 31, 2024 tember, 2024